English | Español

 - What are the safety rules about driving, smoking, drinking, etc.?

-3. Make an emotional safety plan.
+Practice your emotional safety skills – on your own as well as with children and others in your care.
+Use Kidpower’s Twelve Emotional Safety Skills for All Ages to help yourselves prepare!
 Think about and discuss ahead of time how to prevent and resolve problems.
 Common pitfalls to avoid are:

 - Upsetting discussions.
-A useful ground rule could be agree to disagree, but we will NOT attack each other for having different beliefs, remembering things differently, or being different than we wish.
+A useful ground rule could be that we calmly agree to disagree, but we will NOT attack each other for having different beliefs, remembering things differently, or being different than we wish.
 It is okay to ask that a subject be dropped or changed.
+Using a calm, assertive attitude makes it more likely people will listen – see Assertive Advocacy Skills

-- The temptation to get even with or improve others or to complain.
-Agree that your gathering will NOT be a time to re-hash old hurts or complain or tease about someone’s life choices; etc. etc. Rather than complaining, agree to respect each other’s different points of view – and, if there is a problem that needs to be addressed, to problem-solve and offer to help rather than complaining about anyone.
+- The temptation to get even with others, to improve others, or to complain.
+Agree that your gathering will NOT be a time to rehash old hurts or complain or tease about someone’s life choices; etc. etc. Rather than complaining, agree to respect each other’s different points of view – and, if there is a problem that needs to be addressed, to problem-solve and offer to help rather than complaining about anyone.

 The reality is that you cannot control what everyone will say or do.
 You can only stay in charge of yourself and of any children in your care.
-One friend recommends to just pretend that people are saying something different when they are being insulting.
+One person told us a strategy that works for them is to pretend that people are saying something different when they are being insulting.
 Another suggests making a list of the disrespectful or upsetting things you think different people are likely to do.
 Then, when it happens, you can say “Ah ha!” to yourself and count them rather than getting hurt.
-Remember the serenity prayer from Alcoholics Anonymous, “Lord, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference!”
+Some find it helpful to imagine phrases, sayings, mantras, or prayers they find meaningful or that help them feel centered, such as the ‘Serenity Prayer’ commonly associated with Alcoholics Anonymous: “Lord, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference!”

 - Timing.
 You won’t find a time that works for everyone, but try to find a time that is possible for most people.
 Be creative and flexible.
 For example, can children miss one day of school in order to have a better chance of more comfortable weather?